2-REC/hugo-myblog-theme/README.md

 * Copy the theme (git clone) to "themes/myblog".

-* Copy directories from "exampleSite" (in the theme) to the main site directory:
+* Copy "config" directory from "exampleSite" (in the theme) to the main site directory.
-  * config
-  * data
+  * From "themes/myblog/exampleSite/config" to "config".

 * Edit the config file "config/_default/config.toml":
   * Set the site name: